What Are Impact Resistant Roofs?

 Underwriters Laboratories (UL) is a not-for-profit independent testing organization that was founded in 1894.
 UL provides the knowledge and expertise to help consumers make informed decisions on products that affect their daily lives.
 UL developed a test to rate the strength of roofing materials.
 This test is called the UL 2218 Impact Rating.

 The test uses steel balls ranging from 1.25 inches to 2.0 inches in diameter.
 The steel balls are dropped from heights of 12 feet for the 1.25 inch ball to 20 feet for the 2 inch ball.
 The test roof is struck twice in the same spot for each size steel ball.

-Class 3 roof is earned if the sample does not crack when hit twice in the same spot by a 1.75 inch diameter steel ball.
-Class 4 roof is earned if the sample does not crack when hit twice in the same spot by a 2 inch diameter steel ball.
-Roofs with Class 3 or 4 rating can be eligible for insurance discounts to homeowners.
+Summarizing the result we would be looking at for, a Class 3 roof is earned if the sample does not crack when hit twice in the same spot by a 1.75 inch diameter steel ball.
+A Class 4 rating, the material should not get damaged when hit twice in the same spot by 2 inch diameter steel ball.

 Can Class 3 & 4 Roofs Ever Become Hail Damaged?